Marjorie Jean McGregor Archives

 A gift to history from Marjorie Jean McGregor

-This extensive archive is named after Marjorie Jean MacGregor, mother of Tom Manoff, Michael Manoff and Robin Eisenberg.
-It is refered to here as “MJM.”
+This extensive archive is named after Marjorie Jean McGregor, mother of Tom Manoff, Michael Manoff and Robin Eisenberg.
+It is referred to here as “MJM.”

 Also found in the collection are Tom Manoff’s personal letters, documents and pictures.

 TOM MANOFF COLLECTED PAPERS (A SUB- CATEGORY OF THE MJM ARVCHIVE)INCLUDES;